-- Is Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch the longest place name in the word?
+- Is Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch the longest place name in the world?
 No, it’s actually the second.
 The first is in New Zealand.
 It is the longest place name in Europe though.

 - Where is the longest place name in Wales?
 On the Isle of Anglesey in Llanfair PG, North Wales!

 Even more amazing things to do in Llanfair PG

 If you have the time, I would definitely check out a few more attractions in Llanfairpwll!

 Although the town is world-famous for its curious name, there are quite a few notable historical events that happened here.

 For example, the first UK meeting of the Women’s Institute happened here in 1915.
 This was a movement that began in Canada and soon spread across the British Isles.